 - A real estate agent must decide whether to sign with a broker who charges a desk fee, a commission split, or some combination of the two.

 - Although there are many other factors involved with determining which broker you should sign with, the fee structure is one important element to consider.

-A desk fee is part of a payment agreement between a real estate agent and her or his broker.
-It is an alternative model to splitting the commission between the agent and the broker, or they may agree to a combination of desk fee and a commission split.
+A desk fee is a payment agreement between a real estate agent and their broker.
+It's an alternative to splitting commissions between the agent and the broker, or they might agree to a combination of a desk fee and a commission split.

-How Much are Desk Fees?
+How Much Are Desk Fees?

 Desk Fee vs. Commission Split

-A real estate agent must decide whether to sign with a broker who charges a desk fee or a commission split or some combination of the two.
-It is not a simple decision.
-A commission split may be preferable if you don't have cash flow from sales.
+A real estate agent must decide whether to sign with a broker who charges a desk fee, a commission split, or some combination of the two, and it's not a simple decision.
+A commission split might be preferable if you don't have a lot of cash flow from sales.
 You would have less expense until you begin to develop clients and make sales.

 Some brokers offer wildly attractive desk fee packages to lure agents from one firm to another.
-The brokerages might throw in other perks such as free For Sale signs, free business cards or access to certain types of technology without a cost.
-These perks might have an expiration date, though.
-If something sounds too good to be true, it might be true for only a few years.
+The brokerages might throw in other perks such as free "For Sale" signs, free business cards, or access to certain types of technology without cost.
+These perks might have an expiration date, however.
+If something sounds too good to be true, it might be for only a few years.

 Ask about company policy before switching brokerages.
 Consider things that are most important to you: business support, leadership, and teamwork.
 Moving from one brokerage to another can be costly and it often wastes a lot of time that could be spent selling real estate and earning an income instead.
 Changing brokers can be confusing to your clients as well.